ergo-services/ergo/README.md

 - EPMD port is not taken
 - lost connection to the EPMD server

 Current implementation has a bit different behaviour (from the original ones) - ergonode tryes to restore connection to EPMD server in case of its has been lost.
-At the same time ergonode tryes to start its own EPMD to serve all epmd-requests from the nodes.
+At the same time ergonode tryes to start its own EPMD (as embedded set of goroutines) to serve all epmd-requests from the nodes.

 There is simple drop-in replacement of [epmd](cmd/empd.go).
 Just build it: